terreng/simple-web-server/howTo/custom scripts.md

 <p>The file needs to be in the same path as the requested file</p>
 <p>The file name should be wsc.htaccess (case sensitive)</p>
 <p>Example:</p>

+For info on how to write for a get request, please read the [htaccess readme](htaccess.md)

 ```
 [